-“The State of Journal Production and Access Survey” questions span core production and access areas, including:
+“The State of Journal Production and Access Survey” questions span core aspects of production and access, including:

-- OA journal development approaches and funding models
+- Open Access (OA) journal development approaches and funding models

-We’ve kept all questions on the topics of production and access separate to avoid conflating questions/responses within the different topic areas.
+We’ve kept all survey questions on the topics of production and access separate, to avoid conflating questions/responses within the different topic areas.
 The final survey report will also have separate sections for the topics of production and access.
-We believe looking at production and access as separate but related aspects of publishing will provide publishers with generative insights that they can use to determine how their journal program compares to peer organizations and where the publishing landscape is moving.
+We believe that looking at production and access — as discrete but related aspects of publishing — will provide publishers with generative insights that they can use to gauge where the journal landscape is moving.